As a baby

 My visit to a swimming pool

 When I was 9, Dad decided that I should learn to swim.
 I looked forward to our first visit to the local baths: indeed I was quite excited about it.
 But when I saw the pool, I was dismayed.
 Children with Asperger Syndrome need careful preparation for anything new, and I was quite unprepared because my preconceptions were all wrong.
 I thought the scene would be grey with subdued lighting: instead the lighting was very bright and accentuated the blue chlorinated water.
 I thought the swimmers would be swimming gently in an orderly manner in lanes: instead they seemed chaotic and some swam energetically.
 I thought the swimmers would be mostly adults: instead they were mostly children, and – horror – the children were splashing!
 I thought it would be silent: instead it was noisy, children were shouting, and the acoustic was very echoey.
 And the water?
 Dad had assured me that the pool was heated.
 It was, of course, but from what he said I expected to experience it as warm, and instead I found it very cold indeed.
 I ventured one foot up to the ankle and would go no farther.
 Dad encouraged, cajoled, ridiculed and finally ordered me in.
 I think “ordered” is fair comment: his exact words were, “Look Eric, I’ve paid your admission money and I’m not going to stand here and see it wasted.”
 I found the water excruciatingly cold (and I think I know why: see my article on the thermal grill illusion).
 It took me about 10 minutes of all the bravery I could muster to get in up to my chest.
-I stood in the shallow end of the pool in water 3 feet 6 inches deep (just over 1 metre), and Dad held my hands and encouraged me to kick my legs to bring my body horizontal.
+I stood in the shallow end of the pool in water 3 feet 6 inches deep (just over 1 metre), and Dad held my hands and instructed me to kick my legs to bring my body horizontal.
 He waited for my feet to touch the floor of the pool again, and he let go.
 But he had misjudged: my feet had not yet reached the floor, and I slipped under the water.

 I was probably under the water for less than two seconds before Dad fished me out.
 I was crying uncontrollably.
 That was the end of the swimming lesson.
 Throughout the bus journey home I was still in tears, and Dad asked me to compose myself because, as he explained, he didn’t want Mum to see me in that state.
 I duly composed myself, and I stayed composed, with difficulty, until we reached home.
 And the moment I saw Mum I burst into tears again.